axch/adaptive-plot/README.md

 - extract the known points filtered by the current viewport

 TODO discover the size of the discrepancy
+- Maybe this is just a unit testing utility?

 Manipulate without autorefinement: